aidenfoxx/responsive-grid/README.md

 ## Browser Support

-Supports IE8+ and all modern browsers.
+Supports IE8 with 'repond.js' and all other modern browsers.